What is SEM on Google?

-To create a SEM campaign on Google, we will go from the most general to the most concrete.
-In addition, we can understand in depth the different elements of advertising in Google Ads.
+To create a SEM campaign on Google, let's start with the most general and work our way to the most specific.
+This way, you will gain a more in depth understanding of the different elements of advertising on Google Ads.

-To create your own SEM campaign in Google, the first thing is to register at https://ads.google.com (or log in if you already have an account).
-From here, you can start creating your campaign.
+To create your own SEM campaign in Google, the first thing you will need to do is register at https://ads.google.com (or log in if you already have an account).
+From there, you can start creating your campaign.

-Google Ads campaigns are the basis of the ads we are going to launch, so they must have an objective that fits what we want to achieve.
-For example, to attract customers who are looking for products or services similar to ours, we will need a search campaign.
-On the other hand, in order to get them directly in contact with the company, a call campaign is most appropriate.
+Google Ads are the basis of the ad campaigns you are going to launch, so they must have an objective that fits what you want to achieve.
+For example, to attract customers who are looking for products or services similar to yours, you will need a search campaign.
+On the other hand, in order to get people to directly in contact your company, a call campaign is more appropriate.

 At the campaign level we will also make the following decisions:

 Below the campaign level, there are ad groups which serve to organize campaigns internally.
 Think of the groups as the different "topics" of the ads.

 Although, it's advisable to create ad groups that make the most sense for your product line, be careful not to exceed certain limits in order to not end up with an unmanageable campaign.
 In general, between 7 and 10 ad groups per campaign are plenty.